aninditadash/java_basics/README.md

 ### **Method Call Stack in Java**

 Java is an object-oriented and stack-based programming language where methods play a key role in controlling the program's execution flow.
 When a method is called, Java uses an internal structure known as the call stack to manage execution, variables, and return addresses. _Call stack_ is a data structure used during runtime to manage method calls and local variables.
 It operates in a _Last-In-First-Out(LIFO)_ manner, meaning the last method called is the first one to complete and exit.
+Java automatically manages the call stack using the JVM.
+When a method is called:

+- A new stack frame is added to the call stack to store method details.
+- The method runs its code.
+- After execution, the stack frame is removed, and control goes back to the calling method.

 ## **Datatypes in Java**